-The goal of this section is to suggest any additional tests that to further validate RSM.
+The goal of this section is to suggest any additional tests to validate the RSM.

-There are three types of errors in modeling: (1) numerical errors, which are caused by roundoff and/or truncation, (2) physical errors, attributed to inaccurate parameter estimation, and (3) errors that are traceable to poor data quality.
-Calibration and validation examples using the RSM should identify these three sources of errors.
-Numerical errors can be minimized by a judicious choice of grid resolution and time step, physical errors can be minimized by the proper choice of parameter values, and data-quality errors can usually only be assessed in a qualitative way, however, the importance of data-quality errors cannot be overemphasized.
-Full model validation requires the explicit separation of errors; otherwise, one could be calibrating numerical errors against physical and/or data-quality errors.
-The validation procedure should take into account the following considerations: (1) to the extent possible, eliminate the numerical errors; (2)

-calibrate to acceptable values of physical parameters; and (3) if necessary, assess the quality of the measured input data.
+There are three types of errors in modeling: (1) numerical errors caused by round off and/or truncation, (2) physical errors attributed to inaccurate parameter estimation, and (3) errors that are traceable to limited amounts of data or to poor data quality.
+RSM calibration and validation examples should identify these three sources of errors.
+Numerical errors can be minimized by a judicious choice of grid resolution and time step, physical errors can be minimized by the proper choice of parameter values, and dataquality errors usually can be assessed only in a qualitative way, however, the importance of data-quality errors cannot be overemphasized.
+Full model validation requires explicit separation of errors; otherwise, one could be calibrating numerical errors against physical and/or data-quality errors.
+The validation procedure should take into account the following considerations: (1) to the extent possible, eliminate any numerical errors; (2) calibrate to acceptable values of physical parameters; and (3) if necessary, assess the quality of measured input data.